jharwell/sierra/docs/src/glossary.rst

       A ``.csv`` file created by SIERRA during stage 4 (if inter-experiment graph generation is to be run).
-A summary ``.csv`` file created from a ``Collated .csv`` file by taking the last row; this usually corresponds to steady-state behavior, which is what you are after.
-However, you can capture transient behaviors by created collated and summary ``.csv`` files from captured simulation outputs over short stretches of simulation time--SIERRA does not know the difference.
+A summary ``.csv`` file created from a :term:`Collated .csv` file by taking the last row; this usually corresponds to steady-state behavior, which is what you are after.
+However, you can also capture transient behaviors by creating :term:`Collated .csv` and :term:`Summary .csv` files from captured simulation outputs over short stretches of simulation time--SIERRA does not know the difference.

+   Inter-Batch .csv

+      A ``.csv`` file created by SIERRA during stage 5.
+An inter-batch ``.csv`` is created by "collating" columns from a :term:`Summary .csv` present in multiple :term:`Batch Experiments <Batch Experiment>` into a single ``.csv``.
+Used during stage 5.

    Graph Category